Vibes is live

 Setting cue points in Serato.

-Serato gives you hot cues you set manually while listening, with quantize to keep them on the beat grid.
+Serato DJ Pro gives you eight cue slots per track (Lite shows four), set manually while listening, with quantize to keep them on the beat grid.
+Cues save with the track and come back on every load.

 01